 April 4, 2018 marks 50 years from when The Reverend Doctor Martin Luther King Junior was assassinated by a racist.Imagine how different the world might be if he were allowed to live.
-The movement to end the US war on Vietnam, the Poor People’s Campaign, the overall condition of the African-American in the US, and many more were issues he advanced, making life better for all of us; they all could have been successes.
+The movement to end the US war on Vietnam, the Poor People’s Campaign, the overall condition of African-Americans in the US, and many more were issues he advanced, making life better for all of us; they all could have progressed further much had he not been killed.

 As you may know, Dude Abikes has been happily unemployed since November 1st.
 He stays busy biking, walking, yoga-ing and of course blogging.
 To keep the gummint offa his back, he does job search activities.
 Today there were three, the most interesting of which was a “speed coaching session.”
 I biked 8 miles to the Domain, a collection of pricey apartments and even pricier shops.
 A Dude ain’t fancy, but doesn’t mind if others are.